Kumard8x/Git_understaning_/README.md

 # Git_understaning_
-This is the git hub file
+This is the git hub file.
+Author is Deepak